 5 cups granulated sugar

-In a large stainless-steel saucepan (don't use aluminum because it will discolor the rose hips), simmer rose hips in 2 quarts water until soft.
+In a large stainless-steel saucepan (don't use aluminum because it will discolor the jelly), simmer rose hips in 2 quarts water until soft.

 Crush to mash in the pan and strain through a jelly bag or several layers of dampened cheesecloth.
 You should have about 4 cups of rose hip juice.

 Return rose hip juice to the pan and add lemon juice and pectin crystals.
 Stir until mixture comes to a hard boil.
-Immediately add sugar.
-Bring to a full rolling boil and boil for 1 minute, stirring constantly.
+Immediately add sugar, then bring to a full rolling boil and boil for 1 minute, stirring constantly.

 Remove jelly from heat and skim off foam with a stainless steel spoon.

-Pour jelly into hot sterilized jars and process in a water bath or freeze for longer storage, or store in the refrigerator for up to two weeks.
+Pour jelly into hot sterilized jars and process in a water bath, freeze for longer storage, or store in the refrigerator for up to two weeks.